How Does a Divorce Affect Your L&I Claim?

 An L&I claim is about money, medical, and disability benefits following a job injury.
 Usually it is a tragedy for the injured worker and the family.

 The information supplied here consists of general rules and principles, not legal advice.
 Your facts will change the results.
-So only your lawyer looking at your facts can give accurate legal advice.
+So only the lawyers looking at your facts can give accurate legal advice.
 Get your legal advice about a divorce from your divorce lawyer.
-Get legal advice about your workers’ compensation claim from your workers’ compensation lawyer.
+Get legal advice about your workers’ compensation claim from your workers’ compensation lawyers.

 L&I is not interested in the divorce.